danzeeeman/code_toolkit_S2022/00_WeekOne.md

 # Week One Lecture Notes

 ## One on Ones
-I want to schedule 1:Ones with everyone in the class periodically throughout the semester.
+I want to schedule Virtual 1:Ones with everyone in the class periodically throughout the semester.
 These informal chats will help me gage progress, help with confusion, and help me get to know each of you a bit better.

 ## Office Hours